THE PARABLE OF THE TARES OF THE FIELD (Part 2)

 While the Lord Jesus sat by the sea of Tiberias, He put forth many parables before the multitude.
-After the Lord had sent the public away and went into the house, His disciples came to Him, saying, “Explain to us the parable of the tares of the field.”
+After the Lord had sent the multitude away and went into the house, His disciples came to Him, saying, “Explain to us the parable of the tares of the field.”
 (Matt.
 13:36 NKJV).

-Like the multitude that always thronged Jesus in public but had no desire for a personal, private, or intimate communion with the Lord Jesus, many believers today who attend church services dutifully have no desire or time for a personal and intimate fellowship or communion with the Lord Jesus.
+Like the multitude that always thronged Jesus in the public but had no desire for a personal, private, or intimate communion with the Lord Jesus, many believers today who attend church services dutifully have no desire or time for a personal and intimate fellowship or communion with the Lord Jesus.

-Their devotion, communion, or fellowship with the Lord is only limited to the public.
-This is why they are easily deceived, defrauded, exploited, and manipulated by spiritual con men on the pulpits.
+Their devotion, communion or fellowship with the Lord is only limited to the public.
+This is why they are easily deceived, defrauded, exploited and manipulated by spiritual con men on the pulpits.

-From the first part of this piece, we began to examine and thresh the Parable of the tares of the field that Jesus gave in Matt.
+From the first part of this piece we began to examine and thresh the Parable of the tares of the field that Jesus gave in Matt.
 13:24-30 with a view to understanding and imbibing the vital truths, lessons, and principles of God’s Kingdom embedded in this parable.

 First, we discovered that it is the word of the Kingdom (the seed) that produces the sons of the Kingdom (the good seeds).

 The believers are born again, “not of corruptible seed but incorruptible, through the word of God which lives and abides forever.”
 (1 Pet.
 1:23 NKJV).